Vizio’s best P-Series ever… which model should you choose?

 In general, both models had overall pristine picture quality.
 Picture detail and clarity were top-notch, colors were very rich and vibrate with excellent accuracy, while contrast and black levels were simply outstanding on both displays.
 HDR content was also very good on both TVs, producing exceptional highlight detail and shadow definition.

 Picture detail and clarity, as well as image transparency, were very closely matched on the P75 and P75X.
-I had to really scrutinize both TV’s picture images for any differences in these areas, and the end result was both displays appearing very similar.
+I had to really scrutinize both TV’s picture images for any differences in these areas, and the end result was both displays appeared very similar.

 A quantum leap into the color realm – Both TVs use quantum dot color technology and have wide color gamut capability which allows these displays to produce rich, bright and vibrant colors that pop from the screen delivering excellent realism and tonal accuracy.